Templo Mayor#4 in Best Things To Do in Mexico City

 More Best Things To Do in Mexico City

 #1 Museo Nacional de Antropología

 Located within the famous Chapultepec Forest, the Museo Nacional de Antropología (National Museum of Anthropology) holds artifacts from Mexico's pre-Columbian era, dating from about 100 B.C. to A.D.
 1521.
-The facility houses artifacts, including the famous Aztec Calendar Stone, as well as the famed 16th-century statue of Xochipilli, the Aztec god of art, games, beauty, dance and maize (among others).
+The facility houses artifacts, including the famous Aztec Calendar Stone, known as Piedra del Sol, as well as the famed 16th-century statue of Xochipilli, the Aztec god of art, games, beauty, dance and maize (among others).
 The museum offers a look at how tradition, culture and life were formed in all regions of Mexico.

 Explore More of Mexico City

 Gwen PratesiAugust 19, 2019

 Lyn MettlerJuly 26, 2019

 Kyle McCarthyJuly 25, 2019